Strep that eats flesh scares me!

 Most people will not get necrotizing fasciitis.
 Even with intimidating stats on the bacteria that eat flesh, the incidence of necrotizing fasciitis in adults is reported to be 0.40 cases per 100,000 in the general population, with a much lower incidence in children.
 The increase in cases over the last decade is presumably due to an increase in numbers of immuno-compromised people in the population, as medicines have improved to sustain these individuals.

 General sanitation guidelines apply in preventing necrotizing fasciitis: wash hands often and keep cuts, scrapes, burns, sores, or bites clean.
 In the event of an infection, immediate medical care in a hospital is always necessary.
-If you are a Columbia student and suspect you may be bacterially infected, contact the Urgent Care Center, part of Primary Care Medical Services, by dialing x4-2284 to make an appointment.

 The media has a tendency to grab on to the most sensational of medical phenomenon, making a serious yet rare bacterial event seem like a widespread epidemic.
 In the age of bioterrorism, it is understandable that media hype around flesh-eating bacteria would carry heavy popular resonance.
 But be careful not to let the media exploit your fears of personal safety as you go about your everyday life.
 It is extremely unlikely that you will fall victim to flesh-eating bacteria.